Car Games - Travel Games - Family Vacation - Car Travel with Kids

 Rest Stop Athletics

-Keep a ball, frisbee or jump rope in the back of your van, along with a picnic blanket so when you stop at a rest area, everyone can run and be free and stretch their legs.
+Keep a Frisbee or jump rope in the back of your van, along with a picnic blanket so when you stop at a rest area, everyone can run and be free and stretch their legs -even if it’s just for 10 minutes.
+What a difference it can make.

 Aluminum Foil Art